hakuhodo-technologies/scope-rl/docs/documentation/examples/basic_ope.rst

 OPE with model-based estimators
 ----------
-When using the model based estimator (DM) or hybrid methods, we need to additionally obtain value estimation in the input dict.
+When using the model-based estimator (DM) or hybrid methods, we need to additionally obtain value estimation in the input dict.

 .. code-block:: python